 “I have to tell [the] AI model as much about my country as I can,” Ellison said in a recent onstage discussion with his old friend Tony Blair at the World Governments Summit.
 “We need to unify all the national data, put it into a database where it’s easily consumable by the AI model, and then ask whatever question you like.
 That’s the missing link.”

 Ellison believes that the benefits of such a system will include improved healthcare, thanks to treatments tailored to individuals, as well as the ability for governments to increase food production by better predicting crop yields.
-And he was touting those benefits to senior representatives of many of the world’s governments, with Blair by his side helping to lubricate the sales pitch.
+And at the World Governments Summit he was touting those benefits to senior representatives of many of the world’s governments, with Blair by his side helping to lubricate the sales pitch.

-The octogenarian tech titan has an almost religious faith in AI, describing it as “maybe” the most important discovery in the entire history of humankind.
-He is also aggressively pushing for governments, particularly the US and the UK, to embrace AI-enabled control and surveillance technologies, with a significant onus on biometric identifiers — something that both countries have already been doing for some time, with a certain amount of help from Ellison.
+The octogenarian tech titan has an almost religious faith in AI, describing it as “maybe” the most important discovery in the entire history of humankind — more important, seemingly, than fire, the wheel, language, steam, electricity and the atom.
+He is also aggressively pushing for governments, particularly the US and the UK, to embrace AI-enabled control and surveillance technologies, with a significant onus on biometric identifiers — something both countries have already been doing for some time, with help from Ellison.

-In fact, Oracle, the company Ellison co-founded in 1977 and of which he is still CEO, has been so busy amassing the online data of the world’s citizens that in 2022 it faced a class action suit in California over its worldwide surveillance machine.
-According to the Irish Council for Civil Liberties (ICCL), one of the three class representatives, Oracle has claimed to have amassed detailed dossiers on 5 billion people:
+In fact, Oracle, the company Ellison co-founded in 1977 of which he is still chief technology officer, has been so busy harvesting the online data of the world’s citizens that in 2022 it faced a class action suit in California over its worldwide surveillance machine.
+According to the Irish Council for Civil Liberties (ICCL), one of the three class representatives, Oracle has claimed to have amassed detailed dossiers on 5 billion people — more than half of the planet’s population:

 Oracle’s dossiers about people include names, home addresses, emails, purchases online and in the real world, physical movements in the real world, income, interests and political views, and a detailed account of online activity: [4] for example, one Oracle database included a record of a German man who used a prepaid debit card to place a €10 bet on an esports betting site.[5]

 The class action suit was eventually settled in 2024 after Oracle agreed to pay $115 million to the more than 3.2 million people who had submitted claims.
-In the end, eligible class members received around $25 each, while lawyers for the plaintiffs walked away with $28 million in fees.
+The eligible class members received around $25 each, while lawyers for the plaintiffs walked away with $28 million in fees.

 A World Without Passwords and PINs